kubearmor/KubeArmor/SECURITY.md

 - You think you discovered a vulnerability in the dependency of KubeArmor.
 For those projects, please leverage their reporting policy.

 ### When you should not?
-- You need assistance in configuring KubeArmor for security - please discuss this is in the [slack channel](https://cloud-native.slack.com/archives/C07EF44HWQM)
+- You need assistance in configuring KubeArmor for security - please discuss this in the [Slack channel](https://cloud-native.slack.com/archives/C07EF44HWQM)
 - You need help applying security-related updates.
 - Your issue is not security-related.